architecture-it/dotnet-client/README.md

 * Build mode 1 produces an .msi package to be used on Windows
 * Build mode 2 produces a multiplatform .NET Core artifact
+* Build mode 3 produces a multiplatform .NET Core artifact in a docker container

 ## Build mode 1
 Build prerequisites: